idrisadetunmbi/TMDBMovies/README.md

 ## Contributing

-The project can be open for contribution.
+The project is open for contributions.
 Please feel free raise a PR to suggest improvements.

 ## License